libra2org/libra2-core/libra2-move/framework/libra2-token-objects/doc/token.md

  Was populated until concurrent_token_v2_enabled feature flag was enabled.

- The name of the token, which should be unique within the collection; the length of name should be smaller than 128, characters, eg: "Aptos Animal #1234"
+ The name of the token, which should be unique within the collection; the length of name should be smaller than 128, characters, eg: "Libra2 Animal #1234"
 </dd>
 <dt>
 <code>uri: <a href="../../libra2-framework/../libra2-stdlib/../move-stdlib/doc/string.md#0x1_string_String">string::String</a></code>